 A Statement of Purpose is an essay (usually about 600-800 words) that universities abroad ask students in order to understand your motive behind choosing the specific program.
-You should have a clear motive to pursue Master’s in your desired subject and this motive should be visible in your Statement of Purpose.
+You should have a clear motive to pursue Master’s in your desired subject.
+This motive should be visible in your Statement of Purpose.
 It should be obvious to the admissions committee that you have a very concrete reason behind choosing the field that you want to pursue your masters in.
 For convincing the selection committee, one needs conviction and a clear mindset.
-One should devote a considerable amount of time and effort to brainstorm on this and not leave it for the eleventh hour.
-The SOP is the most important part of your profile.
-An exceptional Statement of Purpose has the potential to get you into your dream college even with an average GRE score.
-Visit for tips on how to write a good Statement of Purpose.
+One should devote a considerable amount of time & effort to brainstorm on this and not leave it for the eleventh hour.
+The Statement of Purpose is the most important part of your profile.
+An exceptional SOP has the potential to get you into your dream college even with an average GRE score.

 The international publications and your previous research work for the past three or four years matters a lot.
 However, it is the quality that matters, not the quantity.
 Start working on the topics related to your field.
-Sometimes even a good 330+ GRE score and 3.8-3.9 GPA is not enough to get you into a good grad school unless you have a good project.
+Sometimes good 330+ GRE score and 3.8-3.9 GPA is not enough to get you into a good grad school unless you have a good project.
 Since fields like software engineering, MBA, etc. are booming, most of the developed companies like Google, Microsoft and Amazon work with interns on different projects.
-You will have an upper hand if you have prior experience, for they might hire you for a period of 4 months to one year depending upon the projects and research work.
-While it is not necessary to have a ‘published’ paper, anything relevant that adds value to your profile is always welcome.
+You will have an upper hand if you have prior experience.
+Because of your experience, they might hire you for a period of 4 months to one year.
+Also, sometimes it depends upon the projects and research work.
+While it is not necessary to have a ‘published’ paper.
+Anything that is relevant to ‘published’ paper adds value to your profile is always welcome.

 The position of the people who write your Letter of Recommendations matters little if the quality of the letter is extraordinary.
 It can be anyone from your college professor to the boss you had interned under to a big shot from the industry that you wish to work for.
 Naturally, it does make a difference if you get a renowned personality to write a Letter of Recommendation for you, like a CEO of a mid-big size company.
 But an impactful letter from a common man will also end up working in your favour.
-Ideally, the recommender’s profile does not matter in the admission process, what matters is their association with you both qualitatively and quantitatively.
+Ideally, the recommender’s profile does not matter in the admission process.
+The only thing that matters is their association with you both qualitatively and quantitatively.

 Like we had mentioned earlier that the admission officers abroad, unlike most of the Asian universities, do not let your undergraduate scores outweigh all the other achievements you list down on your profile.
 However, that does not mean you take this area lightly.
-A poor academic record highlights a lot of negative qualities that decrease the odds of you getting into your dream college.
-It shows lack of focus or interest, and that is the last conclusion you want the admission committee to draw from your application.
-If you have managed to maintain good scores throughout your undergrad years, then congratulations, you have nothing to fear about ‘a bad impression’ on the admission committee.
+A poor academic record highlights a lot of negative qualities.
+These negative qualities decrease the odds of you getting into your dream college.
+It shows a lack of focus or interest and that is the last conclusion you want the admission committee to draw from the application.
+If you have managed to maintain good scores throughout your undergrad years, then you have nothing to fear about ‘a bad impression’ on the admission committee.

-Last but not the least, it is essential that you score well in your GRE and TOEFL exams, which are pretty much the deciding factors for a majority of the students.
+It is essential that you score well in your GRE and TOEFL exams.
+Scorings are pretty much the deciding factors for a majority of the students.
 ‘Scoring well’ is a shaky ground, for there are times when it is not the only parameter you’re judged on.
-As mentioned earlier, students with a brilliant overall profile manage to get into top universities with average GRE scores – but those are exceptions.
+Students with a brilliant overall profile manage to get into top universities with average GRE scores – but those are exceptions.
 It is always preferable that you give GRE your best and get a coveted ‘good’ score in GRE.

-That’s pretty much all on how you can enhance your profile and inch closer to sitting into the classroom of your dream university.
+That’s pretty much all on how you can enhance your profile.

-Keep up the hard work and leave no stone unturned in doing everything mentioned above, and there is nothing that can hold you back from accomplishing your dreams.
+Keep up the hard work and leave no stone unturned in doing everything mentioned above.
+There is nothing that can hold you back from accomplishing your dreams.